 Ivory Taylor

 Ivory Taylor (she/her) was born in Minnesota and grew up in both the metro area and the Blue Ridge Mountains of North Georgia.
-She was raised in a low-income, bicultural family with a disabled sibling and parent, and has also amassed an impressive personal collection of diagnoses.
-As a result, she has navigated various economic, housing, and disability support systems her entire life.
+She was raised in a low-income, bicultural family and has navigated various economic, housing, and disability support systems her entire life.

-Currently, Ivory works as the Associate Director of the Housing Justice Center and has worked in the housing justice field for eight years.
-Drawing from her lived experience of housing instability and her human rights education, she’s worked to organize and support disabled renters and advocate for disability inclusion in economic, racial, and housing justice conversations.
-Through projects like Radical Belonging in Housing Justice and as a co-founder of Amplify MN: A Disability Justice Collective she builds coalitions and resident associations to fight displacement, poor conditions, and mismanagement.
+Ivory worked in the housing justice field for over eight years before transitioning to disability justice work.
+Drawing from her lived experience of housing instability and her human rights education, she’s worked to organize and support disabled renters and advocate for disability inclusion in economic, racial, and housing justice conversations, through organizing coalitions like Housing Justice League and Equity in Place; building participatory cohort projects; and as a co-founder of Amplify MN: A Disability Justice Collective.

 In her free time, Ivory likes to attend concerts, browse thrift stores for vintage treasures, and travel in order to attend concerts and browse new thrift stores for vintage treasures!